London – Part 1: Sightseeing

-I figured it was time to add a bit of the wanderlust element to the blog, so today I’m kicking off a series of posts about our London trip from 2016.
+I figured it was time to add a bit of the wanderlust element to the blog, so today I’m kicking off a series of posts about our London trip in 2016.
 As a bit of background, this trip was a celebratory “I’m cancer-free!” trip to tour London and then visit some of my family in Portsmouth (to read about my cancer story, click here).
 In today’s segment, I’m going to tell you what we did and saw, along with other things we didn’t do this time around but are worth your consideration if you decide to go yourself.

 We were only in London for a little over three days, when you take into account travel days.
 We wanted to make sure we made the most of it.
 This was my second time visiting London, the first time being a trip with my mom when I was back in high school.
 At that time, I was 16 years old, a newly-minted driver, and when I saw the different road markings, the kamikaze drivers, and took into account driving on the left, well, let’s just say I was REALLY glad I wasn’t the one driving.
 We left that up to my cousin, whose family we were visiting.
 The fact was, at that time, we were on my mom’s itinerary, seeing the things she wanted, and I was just along for the ride.
 It is a long-standing joke between us that she didn’t let me dart into Hard Rock to buy one of their Classic Tshirts for my collection when we were literally walking right by it.